gammons/ultralist/README.md

 * `ultralist` is this tool.
 * [Ultralist Pro](https://ultralist.io) is an enhancement service to the `ultralist` tool.
 It allows for synchronization between computers, management of your task lists on the web + mobile, integrations with tools you already use, teams, and more.

-## How is this different from todo.txt?
+## How is this different from todo.txt, Taskwarrior, etc?

 [todo.txt](http://todotxt.org/) is great.
 But it didn't work well for my needs.